 All the courses share some themes, most notably small, round greens which are often elevated and large “welcoming” irregular shaped bunkers with pronounced front lips.
 Naruo also features some elevation changes but not nearly as much as Kawana where the cliff side landscape is more extreme.

-At 6,564 yards from the back tees, Naruo can no longer be considered a long course, but length would new have been the principle defence of par.
+At 6,564 yards from the back tees, Naruo can no longer be considered a long course, but length would never have been the principle defence of par.
 The greens are small and when the pins are placed close to the edges, it brings the hazards into play.
 Even if you miss the large bunkers which tend to sit well below the surface of the green, you will find yourself in tangly rough and all the uncertainty of result that comes from playing from it.

 Naruo shares all the traditional aspects of Japan’s older clubs.
 The continuity in tradition here is maintained by the 700 members whose average age is 71.
 Despite being over 70 years old in its revamped guise, the thoughts behind the design feel fresh and communicate clearly.
 As with all good Alison designs, the approach shots to the greens have a tremendous sense of occasion that you only find on the world’s greatest courses.